<template>: The Content Template element

 Screenshot of code with no focus set

 For the shadow root with shadowrootdelegatesfocus set, clicking on the text (which is non-focusable) selects the <input> element, as this is the first focusable element in the tree.
-This also focusses the parent element as shown below.
+This also focuses the parent element as shown below.

 Screenshot of the code where the element has focus